Predictable, Passphrase-Derived PGP Keys

 The OpenPGP solution is to (optionally) encrypt secret keys using a key derived from a passphrase.
 GnuPG prompts the user for this passphrase when generating keys and when using secret keys.
 This protects the keys at rest, and, with some caution, they can be included as part of regular backups.
 The OpenPGP specification, RFC 4880 has many options for deriving a key from this passphrase, called String-to-Key, or S2K, algorithms.
 None of the options are great.

-In 2012, I selected the strongest S2K configuration and, along with a very strong passphrase, put my GnuPG keyring on the internet as part of my public dotfiles repository.
+In 2012, I selected the strongest S2K configuration at the time and, along with a very strong passphrase, put my GnuPG keyring on the internet as part of my public dotfiles repository.
 It was a kind of super-backup that would guarantee their availability anywhere I’d need them.

 My timing was bad because, with the release of GnuPG 2.1 in 2014, GnuPG fundamentally changed its secret keyring format.
 S2K options are now (quietly!) ignored when deriving the protection keys.
 Instead it auto-calibrates to much weaker settings.
 With this new version of GnuPG, I could no longer update the keyring in my dotfiles repository without significantly downgrading its protection.